2009 USS Port Royal grounding: Recovery

-On 9 February 2009, Port Royal was pulled off the rock and sand shoal at around 2 a.m. after crews removed another 500 tons of water and 100 tons of anchors and other equipment to lighten the vessel.
+On 9 February 2009, Port Royal was pulled off the rock and sand shoal at around 02:00 after crews removed another 500 tons of water and 100 tons of anchors and other equipment to lighten the vessel.
 The removal by a salvage ship and seven tug boats took about 40 minutes.
-No one was injured during the recovery effort, according to Rear Admiral Joe Walsh, the U.S. Pacific Fleet deputy commander.
+No one was injured during the recovery effort, according to Rear Admiral Joe Walsh, the US Pacific Fleet deputy commander.
 Smith relieved commanding officer Captain John Carroll of his duties pending investigation.
 Carroll had been commanding officer of Port Royal since October 2008.
 Captain John Lauer, an official in Smith's Naval Surface Group Middle Pacific, temporarily assumed command.

 The ship had suffered heavy damage to the underwater bow sonar dome and to its propellers and propeller shafts in the incident, and it was drydocked for repairs.
 Captain Neil Parrott presided over the investigation into the grounding.

 Damage assessment and repair

 Once the raw sewage dumped by the ship had dissipated, divers from the Hawai'i Department of Land and Natural Resources examined the site and discovered that the grounding had damaged the coral reef.
 The Hawaiian divers, with help from Navy divers, began mapping the damage to ascertain the extent of work required to repair the coral.
 As of 12 February 2009, several of the cruiser's propeller blade tips had yet to be recovered from the ocean floor.
-Laura Thielen, chairwoman of the Hawaii state Board of Land and Natural Resources, told the United States Navy in a letter in April 2009 that the grounding had damaged between six and 10 acre of the reef and that the "main injury scar" covered about 9600 sqft.
+Laura Thielen, chairwoman of the Hawaii state Board of Land and Natural Resources, told the United States Navy in a letter in April 2009 that the grounding had damaged 6 to 10 acre of the reef and that the "main injury scar" covered about 9600 sqft.
 She added that the grounding may have damaged the habitat of green turtles.

 On 18 February 2009, the ship entered Dry Dock Number 4 at Pearl Harbor for repair to the ship's shafting, running gear, propellers, painting of the underwater hull, replacement of the bow sonar dome and its internal elements, and repairs to damaged tanks and superstructure cracks.
 The Navy estimated that repairs would cost between $25 and $40 million and would be completed by September 2009.
 The Honolulu Advertiser reported that a shipyard worker had said that no work had been done to repair the warship as of 12 April 2009.
 The newspaper reported that its attempts to obtain information on the status of the warship had received short shrift or had not been answered by the Navy.